* Leading promoter of faith-based progressivism

-Born in Cincinnati, Ohio, Kim Bobo was raised in a conservative evangelical family.
+Born on December 3, 1954 in Cincinnati, Ohio, Kim Bobo was raised in a conservative evangelical family.
 In 1974, while attending Barnard College, she met a number of activist figures who influenced her ideological development.
-One was Gustavo Gutiérrez, a prominent spokesman for the liberation theology movement which was then spreading across Latin America.
+One was Gustavo Gutiérrez, a prominent spokesman for the Liberation Theology movement which was then spreading across Latin America.
 Another was Marie Runyon, an ACLU activist who showed Bobo that one “could actually have a career in social justice.”

-While at Barnard College, Bobo joined Bread for the World (BFW), a group that fused social-justice activism with religion and was led by Rev. Arthur Simon, brother of then-Senator Paul Simon (D-IL).
-Specifically, BFW coordinates letter-writing campaigns urging members of Congress to allocate more taxpayer dollars to anti-poverty programs in the U.S. and abroad.
+During her time at Barnard, Bobo joined Bread For the World (BFW), a Christian advocacy organization seeking “to educate and equip people to advocate for policies and programs that can help end hunger in the U.S. and around the world.”
+Led by Rev. Arthur Simon, brother of then-Democratic U.S. Senator Paul Simon of Illinois, BFW coordinated letter-writing campaigns urging members of Congress to allocate more taxpayer dollars to anti-poverty programs in the U.S. and abroad.
 As an undergraduate, Bobo organized New England anti-hunger groups for BFW, later describing the experience as an “introduction to organizing in terms of social justice.”
-After graduating in 1976, Bobo joined BFW professionally, becoming a fulltime organizer in 1978.
-In the next decade, she helped to create more than 60 new chapters of BFW, eventually becoming its national organizing director.
+After graduating from Barnard in 1976, Bobo joined BFW professionally, becoming a fulltime organizer in 1978.
+Over the course of the ensuing eight years, she helped to create more than 60 new chapters of BFW, ascending to the position of national Organizing Director in 1980.

-With the growth of IWJ, which operated as a “sister organization” of ACORN, Bobo rose to national prominence in the greater progressive movement.
-She became a leading figure in Jim Wallis’ Faith in Public Life network and, in 2007, founded the New Sanctuary Movement to aid illegal immigrants facing deportation.
+While the rapidly growing IWJ operated as a “sister organization” of ACORN, Bobo rose to national prominence in the greater progressive movement.
+She became a noted public speaker in Jim Wallis’s Faith in Public Life network and, in 2007, helped found the New Sanctuary Movement to aid illegal aliens facing deportation.

-According to Bobo, Barack Obama’s 2008 election as President represented an opportunity to strengthen her campaign to combat wage theft.
+According to Bobo, Barack Obama’s 2008 election as U.S. President represented an opportunity to strengthen her own campaign to combat wage theft.
 “When the new administration comes in,” she asserted, “unions will be in a position to help set the agenda.”
-The solution, she proposed, is to “target industries” by “send[ing] investigators out to find large numbers of workers whose wages are being stolen.”
+The solution, Bobo proposed, would be to “target industries” by “send[ing] investigators out to find large numbers of workers whose wages are being stolen.”
 “Once we get more staff,” she promised, “we can put investigators in the workplace.”

-In 2009, Bobo expressed her support for the community organization ACORN, which was mired in a scandal where some of its workers had been videotaped, in a sting operation, agreeing to take part in serious crimes.
-In early 2010, Bobo met with ACORN founder Wade Rathke to discuss how fellow progressives could work to “prevent ‘stings’ from crippling our work” in the future.
-Says Bobo:
+In 2009 as well, Bobo expressed her support for the community organization ACORN, which at that time was mired in a scandal where some of its workers had been videotaped, in a sting operation, agreeing to take part in serious crimes.
+In early 2010, Bobo met with ACORN founder Wade Rathke to discuss how fellow progressives could work to “prevent ‘stings’ from crippling our work” again in the future.
+Wrote Bobo in June 2010:

 “ACORN had done more to build citizen wealth for low-income families than any group in the nation.
 It had registered more low-income voters than any other community organization.
 It had provided much of the leadership for the living wage movement […] But when the organization was attacked by the right-wing, it was unable to withstand the attacks, and not enough of us stood up in its defense.”